- Insurance costs are on the rise.

 The solution for crooked handlebars could either be changing the handlebars themselves or something on the triple clamp (the thing the front forks and handlebars bolt to) needs to be tweaked.
 But if the front forks are straight and the front wheel is straight then you probably just need new handlebars.
 This is an extremely easy fix on most motorcycles, and usually not very expensive unless you want some crazy handlebars to show off how cool you are.

 I have replaced many sets of handlebars on motorcycles.
-It’s only an hour long fix and usually costs me about $50 for good handlebars.
-Many shops on eBay and Amazon sell clip on handlebars for unusually low prices, STAY AWAY!
+It’s only an hour long fix and usually costs me about $75 for a good set.
+Many shops on eBay and Amazon sell clip on handlebars for unusually low prices; STAY AWAY!
 I’m all about saving money but do not buy the cheapest parts, your life is worth more than that.
-The last thing you need is to be driving down the freeway and your handlebars lose friction and slide around or break.
+The last thing you need is to be driving down the freeway and your handlebars break.

 Huge gas tank dents are pretty apparent and probably the fastest way to tell if the motorcycle has been in an accident.
 If there is a huge dent on the top of the tank that usually means the motorcycle was parked in the garage and something fell on it (not a big deal); it’s not as common for an accident to cause dents on top of a motorcycle tank.